 3. Design your modern work environment to match the needed activities.

 Consider what this means for the design of your modern work environment, would you need more representable, professional looking meeting rooms?
 Can you stimulate collaboration by having huddle rooms?
-Or maybe it is time to convert your coffee corner to a more café-style area?
+Maybe it is time to convert your coffee corner to a more café-style area?
+Or do you need a better indoor environment to improve employee efficiency?

 4. Optimize your tech stack to spur hybrid work